lsst-dm/dmtn-061/index.rst

 ``mapper``.
 It is this task (the ``DecorrelateALKernelSpatialTask``) is called from the ``makeDiffim`` task.

-**Timing:** Surprisingly, the spatially-varying AL decorrelation is very slightly *faster* than the non-spatially-varying version.
-The reason for this is unclear, since more area is convolved (due to overlapping grid elements) with the ``imageMapReduced`` variant.
+**Timing:** The AL with the spatially-varying decorrelation takes 126.3 seconds, or nearly :math:`3\times` longer than the non-spatially-varying version.
+The reason for this is due to the fact that (1) more correction kernels are computed, and (2) more area is convolved (due to overlapping grid elements) with the ``imageMapReduced`` variant.
+See the **Known issues** subsection above for more on this.

 3.1.2. imageMapReduce: Zogy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~